myarichuk/myarichuk.github.io/source/_posts/antlr-error-handling.md

 SPACES: [ \u000B\t\r\n] -> channel(HIDDEN);
 ```
-_Note how **_input.Lt(-1)** is used to specify which token in the lexer stream is the "problematic" one, by using offset from current position in the stream.
+Note how **_input.Lt(-1)** is used to specify which token in the lexer stream is the "problematic" one, by using offset from current position in the stream.
-Coupled with the following error listener, this way of specifying errors provided me with what I wanted.
+Coupled with the following simple error listener, this way of specifying errors provided me with what I wanted.

 ``` cs
 public readonly struct SyntaxError